 Happy Diwali Status

-Diwali is the biggest festival of Hindu that is celebrated every year.
-This year Diwali Status is celebrated on Sunday, October 27.
+Diwali is the biggest festival of Hindus that is celebrated every year.
+This year Diwali Status is celebrated on Sunday, October 24.
 It is celebrated in many different parts of India as well as other countries also.
 Due to the special festival of lamps, it was named Deepawali or Diwali.
 Deepawali means the line of the lamp.
 Thus this festival decorated with rows of lamps is called Deepawali.
-It is commemorated return after Lord Rama’s from fourteen years of exile to Ayodhya and defeating the King Ravana Of Lanka.
+It commemorated the return of Lord Rama from fourteen years of exile to Ayodhya and defeating the King Ravana Of Lanka.

 Visit Happy Republic Day Images, Wishes, Cards, and Pictures After the return of Lord Rama, all Ayodhya people decorated their homes and paths with full enthusiasm to welcome Lord Rama.
 It is a holy Hindu festival that symbolizes the victory of truth over evil.